material-motion/material-motion/team/essentials/frequent_contributors/tools.md

 Here's a list of tools we currently use as a team:

-- [GitBook](https://www.gitbook.com/) for document authoring (like this one!)
 - GitHub for code authoring ([material-motion](https://github.com/material-motion) is our org)
 - git for all version tracking
 - [Phabricator Differential](https://www.phacility.com/phabricator/differential/) for code-review
-- The [GitBook mac editor](https://www.gitbook.com/editor/osx) allows you to edit books offline
 - [draw.io](https://www.draw.io) for SVG and flow-chart editing

 ### GitHub